Scout24/snakepit/README.md

 * Search for an existing `snakepit.yaml` in the current working directory.
 * Change package name from `product`-`conda-dist` to something the user can select.
+* Figure out how to get the cram-plugin to write coverge data too